HubDanDevMan/matura/paper/Processes.md

 ## Threads

-Threads are the most basic unit of CPU utilisation, meaning that this is the smallest amount that we can split the workload of the CPU.
+Threads are the most basic unit of CPU utilisation, meaning that this is the smallest amount that we can split the workload of a process.
 Threads consist of a stack, a set of registers and a program counter.
 Usually a process is tied to strictly one thread meaning that the CPU does not split the workload over multiple threads.
 However in modern programming often multiple threads are used by one process to perform different tasks independently at the same time.
 This is very useful in modern programming because this means that a task in a process will not block